Conventional, masonry-style fireplaces are exhausting! And not just a little bit.

 According to the U.S. Department of Energy, a conventional fireplace exhausts up as much as 24,000 cubic feet of air per hour.
-That lost air is replaced by drawing cold air in through doors and windows.
-So using a conventional, masonry-style fireplace to create warmth inside your home almost seems counterproductive.
-Updating your fireplace to make it more efficient doesn’t have to involve a lengthy or expensive remodeling project.
+So any heated air in the home is then drawn p and out of the house through the chimney.
+Consequently, forcing the replaced air to come in through your doors and windows.
+Using a conventional, masonry-style fireplace to warm your home almost is counterproductive.
+Updating your fireplace doesn’t have to involve a lengthy or expensive remodeling project.
 The solution?
 It’s called a fireplace insert.
-As the name suggests, a fireplace insert fits directly into your existing fireplace and will transform it into an eye-catching, heat-producing home appliance.
+A fireplace insert fits directly into your existing fireplace and will transform it into an eye-catching, heat-producing home appliance.